Sunday, July 9, 2017

 We would go around the neighborhood, filling the car full of neighborhood kids.

-We could all get into the movies for one dollar a carload.
+We could all get into the movies for $1 per carload.

 I don't remember listening to the radio, but we did own a black-and-white TV.

 Dad worked for Mr. Hensley Jarrett, hauling large power poles.
 Our TV Antenna was atop one of those tall poles.
-I remember the pole had spikes and Dad climbing to the top to install the Antenna and the wires running into the house to the rabbit ears sitting atop the TV.
+I remember the pole had spikes, and Dad climbed to the top to install the antenna, with wires running into the house to the rabbit ears on top of the TV.

 We could pick up all the local channels.